You’ve got questions and we’ve got as many answers as we can think you’ve got questions.

 What is We Can Talk?

-We Can Talk Children and Young People’s Mental Health (CYP MH) is a project using engagement and education to increase the skill and confidence of acute hospital staff in understanding and supporting children and young people’s mental health.
+We Can Talk is a project using community building and education to increase the skill and confidence of acute hospital staff in understanding and supporting children and young people’s mental health.

-We are currently looking for hospital sites and linked CAMHS teams to develop bids to roll out in 2021.
+We are currently looking for hospital sites and linked mental health teams (CAMHS) to develop bids to roll out in 2022.
 We are keen to work across multiple organisations and geographic areas to maximise impact and sustainability.
+Find out more.

 Do you work with CCGs, STPs, ALBs and other acronyms?